Updated July, 2020

 Managing Farm Family Finances

 - Income is irregular and uncertain.
-Except for some enterprises like dairy production, farm income fluctuates widely and is often received in a few large amounts.
+Except for some enterprises like dairy production, farm income fluctuates widely and is often received in a few large amounts during the year.
 Prices and costs can vary widely from projected levels.

-- ousing expense is often low.
+- Housing expense is often lower.
 For many farmers a large portion of their housing costs is included in the farm rent or mortgage payment.

 - Farm and home compete for surplus cash.
 Deciding whether to reinvest profits in the farm business or to make expenditures on the home or family is a difficult matter for young farm couples.

 - Household expenses are small compared to farm expenses.
 Controlling family expenditures may be difficult when a farm couple is accustomed to spending large sums for farm inputs.

 - Business items are tax deductible.
 Many items, such as vehicles, office equipment, machinery, and travel expenses, can be at least partially tax deductible even if they are also used for family purposes.

 - There are no automatic retirement plans that are funded each month.